agb32/cosmadoc/docs/source/jupyter.md

 See below if you wish to take a more manual approach.

-Once you have created your venv and added to Jupyter, you can then start adding packages to it:
+Once you have created your venv and added to Jupyter, it should appear in the Jupyter dashboard after you stop and restart your server (File menu -> Hub control panel -> Stop my server).
+You can then start adding packages to it, either from within Jupyter or on the commandline:

 ```
 source VENVNAME/bin/activate